Fort Riley

 ABOUT ASUS

-Established in 1853, and located on the Kansas River, Fort Riley is home to the First Infantry Division – the famed “Big Red One.”
+Established in 1853 and located on the Kansas River, Fort Riley is home to the First Infantry Division – the famed “Big Red One.”
 The installation spans over 100,000 acres between Junction City and Manhattan, Kansas.
-In late 2017, the U.S. Army selected American States Utility Services, Inc. as their sole provider for water distribution and wastewater collection.
-Following several months of transition, ASUS began a 50-year privatization contract in 2018.
+In late 2017, the U.S. Army selected Fort Riley Utility Services, Inc. (FRUS), a wholly owned subsidiary of ASUS, as their sole provider for water distribution and wastewater collection.
+Following several months of transition, FRUS began a 50-year privatization contract in 2018.

-ASUS is responsible for the complete operation, maintenance, and renewal of water and wastewater resources for this historic military base.
-The company owns and oversees a variety of utility assets, including 1 million feet of water piping and over 750,000 feet of wastewater piping; 11 storage tanks with nearly 6 million gallons of storage capacity; 43 wastewater lift stations; 11 wells; 5 booster pumping stations; one water treatment plant; and one wastewater treatment plant.
+FRUS is responsible for the complete operation, maintenance, and renewal of water and wastewater resources for this historic military base.
+The company owns and oversees a variety of utility assets, including 900,000 feet of water piping and almost 700,000 feet of wastewater piping; 13 storage tanks with nearly 6 million gallons of storage capacity; 51 wastewater lift stations; 11 wells; 7 booster pumping stations; one water treatment plant; and one wastewater treatment plant.
 Our state-certified operators ensure the safe delivery of all potable water and the secure removal of wastewater, carefully adhering to both local and federal regulations.

-On top of these routine responsibilities, ASUS also participates in the construction of major infrastructure projects to further support the growth of Fort Riley.
-With a deep commitment to customer care, ASUS works diligently to protect every drop of water.
+On top of these routine responsibilities, FRUS also participates in the construction of major infrastructure projects to further support the growth of Fort Riley.
+With a deep commitment to customer care, FRUS works diligently to protect every drop of water.
 As a utility provider, we constantly analyze our distribution and collection systems to determine which areas might need repair, replacement, or even supplementary facilities.
-ASUS also puts a strong focus on water efficiency, actively providing educational outreach for customers to further encourage better resource management.
+FRUS also puts a strong focus on water efficiency, actively providing educational outreach for customers to further encourage better resource management.